-Figure 4-15 is a comparison of the 2020 time-weighted and load-weighted results for emitting LMUs.
-The impact of constrained wood-burning generators on the marginal percentage is apparent
+Figure 4-15 is a comparison of the 2021 time-weighted and load-weighted results for emitting LMUs.
+The impact of constrained wood-burning generators on the marginal percentage is apparent in the lower marginality of Other Renewables when using the load-weighted approach.
+This resulted in a higher percentage of natural gas-fired generators on the margin.

-Figure 4-15: Comparison of 2020 annual marginality for various resource types using the time-weighted vs. load-weighted approach -emitting LMUs.
+Figure 4-15: Comparison of 2021 annual marginality for various resource types using the time-weighted vs. load-weighted approach -emitting LMUs.